When dental movements alone are not sufficient

 Relieve pain caused by degenerative joint disease leading to temperomandibular joint disorders

 Overview of the Treatment

-Your orthodontist and oral maxillofacial surgeon will work together to plan your treatment in order obtain the best aesthetics and function.
+Your orthodontist and oral maxillofacial surgeon will work together to plan your treatment in order to obtain the best aesthetics and function.

 Using a special surgery first technique, a patient will often have surgery within one month of starting orthodontics.
-This minimizes the amount of time that the patient is in treatment to less than a year.
+This minimizes the amount of time that the patient is in treatment for less than a year.